Contributors: Philip Lhermette, Elise Robertson

 - Energy devices for treatments.

-Cystoscopic equipment should be sterilized or disinfected with appropriate solutions as per manufacturers recommendation (eg Med DisTM, Medichem International).
+Cystoscopic equipment should be sterilized by autoclave or ethylene oxide gas or disinfected with appropriate solutions as per manufacturers recommendation (eg Med DisTM, Medichem International).

 - Giving sets: